rybafish/rybafish.github.io/config.md

 This one returns the old chart grid rendering that seems to be buggy, see details in corresponding [issue on github](https://github.com/rybafish/rybafish/issues/795).

+### dataBarSelected (v 096 beta iv)
+`dataBarSelected: False`

+This will disable databar manual render of selected cells.
+Normally it is True, but you can disable in case of issues.